sarkarbiswajit/Ecommerce__Sphere/README.md

 # Ecommerce__Sphere

-For running this website in your Local machines 1.Clone my git repo or download the zip file
+For running this website in your Local machines <br>
+1.Clone my git repo or download the zip file
 2.Open a new terminal in the ecommerce_sphere folder and run command "npm install" 3.Then run command "cd client"